andyzhp234/QuickChat/documentations/design.md

 # This event is happening even when both client and server have https. https://quickchat-production.up.railway.app && https://quickchat-app.netlify.app.

 # solution: the requests is send using http, which I don't understand why.
 Changing http to https solves the problem.

+# another difficulties that i encountered during this is that the https requests made from the client always translate to http.

+# Which causes the cookies to not being forward and is unsafe to middle man attack.
+I needs to set "trust proxy" in order to solve the problem

+# this is mainly because railway.app sets an proxy infront of my express server.